GooseRooster/SqlSanitize/README.md

 MSSQLExpress, .NET 6 SDK

 To run, clone the application and launch the ASP.NET hosted Blazor WASM app using the SqlSanitize.Server configuration in either Visual Studio or VSCode.
+To access the Swagger endpoint, simply append /swagger to the end of the url once the application is running.

 Notes: